amyconroy/amyconroy/README.md

 When I'm not coding, I love figure skating, reading, and creative writing!

-I am currently looking for a legal tech role upon my graduation this October.
-If you have a role or project you think would interest me, feel free to reach out to me on amyeileenconroy@gmail.com. 👯😄✨
+I am now working as Legal Engineer at Avvoka during the day, and on openTenancy at night.
+I love talking about Legal Tech and all things under the sun really, feel free to reach out to me if you'd like to have a virtual coffee at amyeileenconroy@gmail.com. 👯😄✨

 <!--
 **amyconroy/amyconroy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.